wp-plugins/footer-putter/readme.txt

 * Supports both a single line centred footer and a multi-line right aligned footer
 * The Footer hook setting allows you to add the footer in just the right place on themes that do not have suitable widget areas
 * Predefined classes tiny, small, light, dark and white make it easy to change footer size and color if required.
+* Can append company contact information to Privacy and Terms and Conditions pages.
-* Added widget visibility control: show always, don’t show on landing pages, only show on landing pages.
+* Added widget visibility control: show always, do not show on landing pages, only show on landing pages.
 * Automatic HTML5 support
-* Can append company contact information to Privacy and Terms and Conditions pages.
+* Option to use HTML5 microdata for Organization in accordance with Google recommendations
+* Option to apply rel=nofollow automatically to footer trademark links

 == Installation ==